-External moderation of internal assessment is carried out by Cambridge International.
+External moderation of internal assessment is carried out by Cambridge.

-- Centres must submit the internally assessed total marks of all candidates to Cambridge International. - Centres must also submit the internally assessed Speaking tests of a sample of candidates to Cambridge International.
-Go to www.cambridgeinternational.org/samples for details of which candidates are to be included in the sample.
+- Centres must submit the internally assessed total marks of all candidates to Cambridge. - Centres must also submit the internally assessed Speaking tests of a sample of candidates to Cambridge.
+Go to www.cie.org.uk/samples for details of which candidates are to be included in the sample.